microsoft/vscode-recipes/debugging python/README.md

 2. Go to the Debug view, select the **Start Debugging** then press <kbd>F5</kbd> or click the green play button.

-3. VS Code should now show the rails server logs.

-4. Go ahead and set a breakpoint in any of the files by clicking on the space before the line number.
+3. Go ahead and set a breakpoint in any of the files by clicking on the space before the line number.
 A red dot should appear to show a breakpoint.

-5. Press <kbd>F5</kbd> to start debugging.
+4. Press <kbd>F5</kbd> to start debugging.

-6. Your breakpoint should now be hit.
+5. Your breakpoint should now be hit.

-7. To continue, press <kbd>F5</kbd> again, till you reach the end.
+6. To continue, press <kbd>F5</kbd> again, till you reach the end.